-Revolving Credit Facility.
-During December 2007, the Company entered into a \$450.0 million senior secured revolving credit facility (the "Revolving Credit Facility") arranged by Banc of America Securities LLC and Wachovia Capital Markets, LLC.
-The Revolving Credit Facility is utilized to fund expansion and development projects, the stock repurchase program as further described in Note 14, as well as for working capital, capital expenditures, and general corporate purposes.
+During December 2007, the Company entered into a new \$450.0 million senior secured revolving credit facility (the "\$450 Million Revolving Credit Facility") arranged by Banc of America Securities LLC and Wachovia Capital Markets, LLC.
+The \$450 Million Revolving Credit Facility replaced the Company's previous \$250.0 million senior secured revolving credit facility.
+The \$450 Million Revolving Credit Facility is utilized to fund expansion and development projects, the stock repurchase program as further described in Note 14, as well as for working capital, capital expenditures and general corporate purposes.
+The Company capitalized approximately \$1.9 million during the fourth quarter of 2007 for the costs related to the issuance of the \$450 Million Revolving Credit Facility in accordance with EITF 98-14, "Debtors Accounting for Changes in Line-of-Credit or Revolving-Debt Arrangements."

-The Revolving Credit Facility has an aggregate principal capacity of \$450.0 million and matures in December 2012.
+The \$450 Million Revolving Credit Facility matures in December 2012.
 At the Company's option, interest on outstanding borrowings will be based on either a base rate plus a margin ranging from 0.00% to 0.50% or a London Interbank Offered Rate ("LIBOR") plus a margin ranging from 0.75% to 1.50%.
 The applicable margins are subject to adjustments based on the Company's leverage ratio.
-Based on the Company's current leverage ratio, loans under the Revolving Credit Facility currently bear interest at the base rate plus a margin of 0.00% or at LIBOR plus a margin of 0.75%.
-As of December 31, 2009, the Company had \$171.8 million in borrowings under the Revolving Credit Facility as well as \$30.4 million in letters of credit outstanding.
+Based on the Company's current leverage ratio, loans under the \$450 Million Revolving Credit Facility currently bear interest at the base rate plus a margin of 0.00% or at LIBOR plus a margin of 0.75%.
+As of December 31, 2008, the Company had \$217.2 million in borrowings under the \$450 Million Revolving Credit Facility as well as \$32.2 million in letters of credit outstanding.

-Lehman Brothers Commercial Bank ("Lehman"), which holds a \$15.0 million share in the Company's Revolving Credit Facility, is a defaulting lender under the terms of the credit agreement.
-At December 31, 2009, Lehman had funded \$2.3 million in borrowings and \$1.1 million in letters of credit that remained outstanding on the facility.
-The loan balance will be repaid on a pro-rata basis to the extent that LIBOR-based loans are repaid on tranches Lehman previously funded.
+Lehman Brothers Commercial Bank ("Lehman"), which holds a \$15.0 million share in the Company's \$450 Million Revolving Credit Facility, is a defaulting lender under the terms of the credit agreement.
+At December 31, 2008, Lehman had funded \$4.6 million that remained outstanding on the facility, which will be repaid on a pro-rata basis to the extent that LIBOR-based loans are repaid.
 It is the Company's expectation that going forward it will not have access to additional incremental funding from Lehman, and to the extent that their funding is reduced, it will not be replaced.
 The Company does not believe that this reduction of credit has a material effect on the Company's liquidity and capital resources.
-None of the other banks providing commitments under the Revolving Credit Facility have failed to fund borrowings the Company has requested.
+None of the other banks providing commitments under the \$450 Million Revolving Credit Facility have failed to fund borrowings the Company has requested.
 However, no assurance can be provided that all of the banks in the lending group will continue to operate as a going concern in the future.
-If any of the banks in the lending group were to fail, it is possible that the capacity under the Revolving Credit Facility would be reduced further.
+If any of the banks in the lending group were to fail, it is possible that the capacity under the \$450 Million Revolving Credit Facility would be reduced further.

-The Revolving Credit Facility has a \$20.0 million sublimit for swing line loans that enables the Company to borrow from Banc of America Securities LLC without advance notice at the base rate.
-The Revolving Credit Facility also has a \$100.0 million sublimit for the issuance of standby letters of credit.
-The Company has an option to increase the availability under the Revolving Credit Facility by up to \$300.0 million (consisting of revolving credit, term loans, or a combination of the two) subject to, among other things, the receipt of commitments for the increased amount.
+The \$450 Million Revolving Credit Facility has a \$20.0 million sublimit for swing line loans and a \$100.0 million sublimit for the issuance of standby letters of credit.
+The Company has an option to increase the availability under the \$450 Million Revolving Credit Facility by up to \$300.0 million (consisting of revolving credit, term loans, or a combination of the two) subject to, among other things, the receipt of commitments for the increased amount.

-The Revolving Credit Facility is secured by a pledge of all of the capital stock of the Company's domestic subsidiaries, 65% of the capital stock of the Company's foreign subsidiaries, all of the Company's accounts receivable, and all of the Company's deposit accounts.
+The \$450 Million Revolving Credit Facility is secured by a pledge of all of the capital stock of the Company's domestic subsidiaries, 65% of the capital stock of the Company's foreign subsidiaries, all of the Company's accounts receivable, and all of the Company's deposit accounts.